 We understand how challenging the MCAT can be.
 For many pre-med students with great GPA’s, research experience, and activities, it’s all that stands between them and medical school admissions.
 For 2015, students face the increased challenge of a longer test and more material to cover.
 We can help.

 “After taking a course with another prep company I sat for the 2014 MCAT and was very disappointed when I received my scores back.
 In only 3 months with Jonathan I was able to cover the new material on the 2015 MCAT and improve my percentile score from a 61% to a 93%.
 I can confidently say that the service provided by Jonathan and the Next Step team is unique and will not be found in any other MCAT prep company.”

 A Personalized MCAT 2015 Tutoring Program

 Each Next Step student works through a completely custom program.
-From start date to MCAT test day, you’ll work one-on-one with a veteran MCAT instructor to help you earn your best possible score.
+From start date to MCAT test day, you’ll work one-on-one with a veteran MCAT tutor to help you earn your best possible score.
 We work with students who:

 - Are just starting out on the new MCAT

 - Have taken a prep course with little progress

 - Have already taken the MCAT and need to raise their score

 Click here if you would like to see a sample tutoring plan.
 (Note that these are samples only; each of our programs is highly customized based on student timeline and needs.)

 See the results of our program on our MCAT Reviews page.